shyamkarla/guide-intro-to-angular/tutorial/16-debugging.md

 });
 ```

-Above is an example of how you would setup an event listener for any errors that occur during a route change.
+The above example sets an event listener for any errors that occur during a route change.

 #### Debugging Scopes

-Another good article which goes into good detail regarding scope debugging is available [here](http://ionicframework.com/blog/angularjs-console/)
+Here's a great article for [debugging scopes](http://ionicframework.com/blog/angularjs-console/).